 Check the sound settings on your playback device to ensure that they are not restricting your loudness.
 Phones have volume limits to protect your hearing, but you may disable that function if you wish to exceed that limit.
 You may also notice that one channel is louder than the other, which is usually due to a change in the balance of your channels.
 Many operating systems feature a sound option for adjusting the left-right balance, and if you move the slider to the center, both channels should sound equally loud.

 If certain elements of your audio sound overly quiet in comparison to the rest, an equalization might help.
-Many bluetooth headphones and earbuds come with a companion app that includes an equalizer, allowing you to fine-tune your listening experience.
+Many Bluetooth headphones and earbuds come with a companion app that includes an equalizer, allowing you to fine-tune your listening experience.
 If you don’t have a companion app for your headphones, certain streaming apps, such as Spotify on mobile and Apple Music for iOS, feature equalizers.
 You may also use a third-party equalization program, which I’ll discuss more in the next section.

 How to Increase the Volume of Your Headphones Using Software

 The way software choices for making your headphones louder operate varies.
-You may alter your EQ to make everything sound louder, making the music seem louder, however this may result in the audio sounding different than intended.
-Increase gain to make audio louder, but be aware that if maxed out, this might cause your audio to sound distorted, so use with care.
+You may alter your EQ to make everything sound louder, making the music seem louder, however, this may result in the audio sounding different than intended.
+Increase gain to make audio louder, but be aware that if maxed out, this might cause your audio to sound distorted, so use it with care.

 How to Make Your Android Headphones Louder